PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 pip install -U prefect
 ```
 ### Step 2: Connect to Cloud or Self Host Prefect Server
-[Create a forever free cloud accoun](/cloud/cloud-quickstart) and authenticate via your terminal by running:
+[Create a forever free cloud account](/cloud/cloud-quickstart) and authenticate to your workspace via your terminal by running:
 ```bash
 prefect cloud login -k <your API key>
 ```
-OR to use our open source offering, in a new terminal run
+OR to use our open source offering, in a new terminal run to host the Prefect engine locally.
 ```bash
 prefect server start
 ```

 ### Step 3: Author a Flow
-Clone a test repo in GitHub or equivalent and get started by by **adding an `@flow` decorator to any python function**.
-This is the fastest way to get started with Prefect.
+**The fastest way to get started with Prefect is to clone a test repo in GitHub or equivalent and simply add an `@flow` decorator to any python function**.

 !!!
-Tip "Reminder"
+Tip "Quick Tips"
-    - At a minimum you need to define at least one flow function, tasks are optional but add more granular observability and added orchestration functionality.
+    - At a minimum you need to define at least one flow function.
+    - Tasks, which are called from within a flow, are optional but add more granular observability and orchestration functionality.
+    - Flows resemble parent functions, containing a comprehensive range of workflow logic, whereas a task represents a discrete unit of Python logic.
-    - Flows can be called inside of other flows, we call these subflows, but a task cannot contain task or flow calls as a task represents a discrete unit of python logic.
+    - Flows can be called inside of other flows (we call these subflows) but a task cannot be run inside of another task or from outside the context of a flow.

 Here is an example flow that contains two task calls in a script called `my_flow.py`: